aditya-35/mydemo/README.md

 # mydemo
-this is my demo depo
+this is my demo repo